 How do I apply for a SSN?

-- F1 students will need two (2) SSN support letters.
+- F1 students: need two (2) SSN support letters.
 One will come from your employer, and the other from ISSS.

-How can I request a social security support letter from ISSS?
+How to request a SSN support letter from ISSS?

 - Login to iStart and complete the e-form called “SSN Letter Request”.

 - If you are unfamiliar with iStart, watch the “Introducing iStart” video.

 - ISSS will verify enrollment, lawful presence and other information before processing your SSN Letter request.